 Bicentennial Community Project

 Our city’s Bicentennial will be celebrated across Indianapolis from June 1, 2020 until May 31, 2021.
-The Indianapolis Bicentennial Commission is seeking to partner with civic, nonprofit, and/or community-based organizations (i.e. agencies, associations, neighborhoods, schools, museums and organizations) that are wanting to plan Bicentennial-centric programs or projects, in order to ensure the year-long commemoration is felt throughout the community and is truly reflective of the diversity and spirit of Indianapolis.
-Over the next two years, the commission will be accepting applications for proposed projects and programs that align with the four bicentennial themes and meet a set of basic criteria.
-If selected, these independently organized programs and projects will receive an official endorsement from the Indianapolis Bicentennial Commission.
+The Indianapolis Bicentennial Commission is seeking to partner with civic, nonprofit, and/or community-based organizations (i.e. agencies, associations, neighborhoods, schools, museums and organizations) that are wanting to plan Bicentennial-centric projects or events, in order to ensure the year-long commemoration is felt throughout the community and is truly reflective of the diversity and spirit of Indianapolis.
+Over the next two years, the commission will be accepting applications for proposed projects and events that align with the four bicentennial themes and meet a set of basic criteria.
+If selected, these independently organized programs and events will receive an official endorsement from the Indianapolis Bicentennial Commission.

 Why Seek Endorsement?

-Projects chosen by the Bicentennial Commission will receive:
+Projects and events endorsed by the Bicentennial Commission will receive:

 - Official recognition by the Indianapolis Bicentennial Commission

-- Permission to use the official Indianapolis Bicentennial logo (anticipated availability: Winter 2019), on related promotional materials, in accordance with established guidelines
+- Permission to use the official Indianapolis Bicentennial logo, on related promotional materials, in accordance with established guidelines

 - Promotion on the City’s Bicentennial calendar, website, and social media channels